SuperM7-com/arkos-docs/docs/advanced-guide/dynamic-rbac-authentication.md

 - **Database-Driven Permissions**: Unlike Static RBAC, permissions are stored in the database and can be modified at runtime without code changes.
 - **Required Models**: The system uses dedicated models (`AuthRole`, `AuthPermission`, `UserRole`) to manage roles and permissions.
-- **Resource-Action Control**: Permissions are defined as combinations of resources (models) and actions (view, create, update, delete).
+- **Resource-Action Control**: Permissions are defined as combinations of resources (models) and actions (View, Create, Update, Delete, or custom actions).
 - **Model-Specific Public Routes**: You can still configure which routes are public using auth config files as Static Authentication, but role-based access is managed in the database.
+- **Custom Actions**: Beyond standard CRUD operations, you can define custom actions in your permission model for use in custom routes and controllers.

 ## How It Works